CenturyLinkCloud/GettingStarted/Groups/group-power-operations.md

   "attachments": [],
   "related_products": [],
   "related_questions": [],
-  "preview" : "",
+  "preview" : "Issue power commands against groups of servers in the Control Portal.",
++ "thumbnail": "../images/groups-power-ops-preview.png",
   "contentIsHTML": false
 }}}

-Easily issue power commands against Groups of servers in the Control Portal.
+Easily issue power commands against groups of servers in the Control Portal.
 This makes it easy to quickly power off or reboot sets of servers with a single command.

 ![Server power operations on CenturyLink Cloud](../images/groups-power-ops-1.png)